nahanoo/SeqFollower/docs/docs/index.md

 ## Introduction

 This package helps you to identify deleted or inserted sequences in evolved bacterial strains.
 For example if you evolved antibiotic resistance to a bacterial strain this package helps you to identify sequences which were integrated or deleted during evolution.
 With its support for GenBank files SeqFollower also tells you which products were inserted or deleted.
-SeqFollower optionally generates visualizations of alignments from which the inserted or deleted sequences were detected which helping in assessing the confidence of the detected sequences.
+SeqFollower optionally generates visualizations of alignments from which the inserted or deleted sequences were detected helping in assessing the confidence of the detected sequences.

 If you evolved your bacterial strain with other bacterial strains in co-culture SeqFollower has a feature which identifies horizontal gene transfers (HGTs).